alperalp/Gazebo-Turtlebot-RRT/README.md

 ## A basic project about path planning with rrt and simulation in Gazebo enviroment

-This was a project which I made for my Autonomous Systems class.
-You can plan a path using RRT algorithm on a given map and you can use generated gazebo map and use it for simulation.
+This is a project I created for my Autonomous Systems class.
+It involves planning a path using the RRT algorithm on a provided map.
+Additionally, you can utilize a generated Gazebo map for simulation.

 ## Installation and Usage
 1. Clone the package into your working enviroment.
 Also make sure that you have turtlebot3 packages from robotis "https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup"